oeed/CraftOS-Standards/Communication-Protocols/rednet.md

 field | value
 ----- | -----
-ˋchannelˋ | ˋnRecipientˋ
+̔channel̔ | ̔nRecipient̔
-ˋreplyChannelˋ | ˋnReplyChannelˋ
+̔replyChannel̔ | ̔nReplyChannel̔
-ˋmessageˋ | ˋtMessageˋ
+̔messag̔e | ̔tMessage̔

 field | value
 ----- | -----
-ˋchannelˋ | ˋ65533ˋ
+̔channel̔ | ̔65533̔
-ˋreplyChannelˋ | ˋnReplyChannelˋ
+̔replyChannel̔ | ̔nReplyChannel̔
-ˋmessageˋ | ˋtMessageˋ
+̔message̔ | ̔tMessage̔

 #### Repeating ####

-A repeater listens to channel ˋ65533ˋ and waits for incoming rednet messages.
-Everytime it recieves one it looks if it already had transmitted a packet with the same ˋnMessageIDˋ, if it hasn´t it sends two packets using the same pattern as for a sending task.
+A repeater listens to channel ̔65533̔ and waits for incoming rednet messages.
+Everytime it recieves one it looks if it already had transmitted a packet with the same ̔nMessageID̔, if it hasn´t it sends two packets using the same pattern as for a sending task.

-**Attention:** ˋnReplyChannelˋ *has to be the same as in the incoming message!*
+**Attention:** ̔nReplyChannel̔ *has to be the same as in the incoming message!*

 #### Recieving ####

-A recieving computer listens to the channel whichs number is equal to its Computer ID and on channel ˋ65535ˋ .
-When it recieves one, it checks if it recieved a message with the same ˋnMessageIDˋ, if it hasn´t it handles the packet as an ingoing message.
+A recieving computer listens to the channel whichs number is equal to its Computer ID and on channel ̔65535̔ .
+When it recieves one, it checks if it recieved a message with the same ̔nMessageID̔, if it hasn´t it handles the packet as an ingoing message.

 ## APIs ##